HelloLife09/Fruit-Catcher/Fruit Catcher Game Outline.md

 ### **Basic Features:**

 - Smooth movement of the basket using arrow keys.
-- Random generation of falling objects (fruits and non-fruits).
+- Random generation of falling objects (fruits and hazards).
 - Collision detection to determine when the basket catches an object.
 - Score tracking and display.
 - Game over conditions (Don't know what yet)

 ### **Advanced Features (Optional):**

-- **Sound Effects and Music:** Add sound effects for catching fruits, hearts, and non-fruits, and background music for a more engaging experience.
+- **Sound Effects and Music:** Add sound effects for catching fruits, hearts, and hazards, and background music for a more engaging experience.
 - **Animations:** Simple animations for falling objects and basket movement.

 ## **4. Development Steps:**